mariellefoster/plots_and_projects/README.md

 ## User testing site
 - Whereby non tech savvy people use your website, and you get to see exactly what is confusing
 - feedback should be easy to give
+- "80% of people became confused when confronted with this UI, as compared to the other landing page."

 ## Privacy law app
 - let's you know about the privacy laws of the country you are entering